hu-macsy/lama_old/scai/tracing/doc/index.rst

 ``SCAI_TRACING``.
 All macros used for instrumentation will be ignored if tracing is disabled at compile time.

-The tracing library itself uses also the logging library.
+The tracing library itself uses also the :ref:`SCAI logging library <scailogging:main-page>`.
 This logging is only intended for code development.
 But by setting corresponding levels of the used loggers it is possible to see which instrumented regions are entered and left.